BibbyChung/Fake-images-please/README.md

 When designing websites, you may not have the images you need at first.
 But you already know the sizes and inserting some placeholders can help you better seeing the layout.
 Don’t waste your time making dummy images for your mockup or wireframe.
 Fakeimg.pl is a little tool that generates images with an URL.
 Choose the size, the colors, even the text.
 It’s free and [open-source](https://github.com/Rydgel/Fake-images-please).

+## Update

+Change main.py and Dockerfile to deploy to Heroku service.

 ## How to use

 You just have to put your image size after our URL.
 Only the first parameter is mandatory.
 There are options too, you can pass a text, or change some colors.
 Colors must be hexadecimal, the first one is the background color.
 The text can be passed with the _text_ GET variable.
 Here are some examples you can look at: